 Please note that this page contains affiliate links in which I will earn a small commission however, it will in no way affect the price you pay.
 I thank you for your support!

-- Serrano or jalapeño chile pepper chopped -- 1
+- 1 Serrano or jalapeño chili pepper chopped

 - Salt and pepper -- to taste

-- Heat the oil in a saucepan over medium flame.
-Add the onion, garlic and chile and sauté for 2 to 3 minutes, or until the onion is translucent.
+Heat the oil in a saucepan over medium flame.
+Add the onion, garlic and chili and sauté for 2 to 3 minutes, or until the onion is translucent.

 - Stir in the tomatoes and oregano and simmer for about 10 minutes.
 Remove from heat and cool a bit.